crlxs/rice/README.md

 This repo contains a bootstraping script that sets up my environment from scratch on a Debian machine, and clones my dotfiles repo.
 Also, trying to unclutter ~/ moving dotfiles to ~/.config when possible (https://wiki.archlinux.org/title/XDG_Base_Directory).

+You can either:
+- Download and execute the shell script "./setup.sh".
+- Execute the ansible playbook with:
+> ansible-playbook -t <TAGS> setup.yaml --ask-become-pass --ask-vault-pass

 ## What I use:
 - Debian stable
 - Suckless.org software: